 Daniel Potter freely admits he’s not an expert on monarchs.
-But as a professor of Entomology at the University of Kentucky, he and his grad students sure love to run experiments.
-Recently, they completed a 2-year study on the likes and dislikes of the popular orange and black butterfly.
+But as Professor of Entomology at the University of Kentucky, he and his grad students sure love to run experiments.
+Recently, they completed a two-year study on the likes and dislikes of the popular orange and black butterfly.
 Now for the first time ever, there’s a roadmap for building the perfect monarch garden.

 WHY WE CARE

 If you’re reading this post, you’re probably already a monarch fan.
 The butterflies’ annual migration from Mexico to Canada is one of the most spectacular events worldwide.
 All told, the tiny insects fly upwards of 2000 miles roundtrip each spring, stopping four times along the way to breed and lay their eggs.
 They are the only butterfly species to make such a long, two-way migration.